STRML/textFit/README.md

     alignHoriz: false, // if true, textFit will set text-align: center
     multiLine: false, // if true, textFit will not set white-space: no-wrap
     detectMultiLine: true, // disable to turn off automatic multi-line sensing
+    stopOverflow: false, // if true, a error we be thrown if the content is overflowing
+    fontUnit: 'px', // what unit should the final font be. using rems or mm is sometimes useful
+    fontChangeSize: 1, // how much should the font size by ajusted by each time.
+0.1 and 0.01 is useful for when using a rem font unit
     minFontSize: 6,
     maxFontSize: 80,
     reProcess: true, // if true, textFit will re-process already-fit nodes.
 Set to 'false' for better performance